 CORE stands for Community Organizing & Resistance Education and serves as RYTF’s primary education vehicle.
 CORE is an 8-week social justice course that teaches the basics of movement building and advocacy.
 Topics include the Civil Rights Movement, Rockaway history, local government and civics, and campaign development.
 CORE is a prerequisite for membership in the Rockaway Advocacy Program.
 General members are encouraged to enroll in the course to learn more about community organizing and how to become more involved in local advocacy issues.

 The Rockaway Advocacy Program, or RAP, provides youth in Rockaway with a more structured way to be involved in civic engagement.
-This program builds on the work of CORE to provide resources for politically conscious leaders to engage with their communities, engage their local government, and become dedicated leaders and active organizers.
+This program builds on the work of CORE to provide resources for politically conscious youth to connect with their communities, engage their local government, and become dedicated leaders and active organizers.
 In weekly meetings, youth have the opportunity to pursue targeted leadership development and learn concrete skills like outreach, networking, and public speaking.
 Through RAP, organizers create and lead campaigns to advocate for the issues that are important to the communities they represent.

 The Rockaway Advocate magazine is a citizen journalism project of the Rockaway Youth Task Force that allows RYTF membership the opportunity to engage seriously with the media.
 Often, the stories of youth and communities of color are marginalized or ignored in mainstream media.
 The Rockaway Advocate serves as both a platform for our advocacy work as well as pathway for youth of color in Rockaway to take back their own narrative in the media while gaining concrete, transferable skills.
 The Rockaway Advocate exists in two parts.
 The first part is the RYTF Blog, which gives RYTF a chance to add to media commentary on current events and related topics as an organization.
 The second part is the Rockaway Advocate, an online magazine written by RYTF youth with the support of RYTF staff.
 Both projects serve to give members a platform to dissect and share information in our community.

 Problem: Low Voter Turnout Within the Rockaway Peninsula